esnanta/yii2-quiz-ispring/README.md

 <p>
     This project provides an intuitive platform for students and instructors to keep track of schedules, assessments, and exam results.
 It designed for both students and instructors, ensuring ease of use and accessibility.
+    With this approach, you may extend your own tracking system on your server.
 </p>
 <p>
-    With this approach, you may extend your own tracking system on your server.
-    This solution may require additional development or may incur extra costs, depending on the requirements for creating your custom system.
+<a href="https://daraspace.com/article/4?title=Yii2+Quiz+iSpring+%3A+Enhancing+LMS%2C+Bridging+Data-Driven+Insights+with+iSpring+QuizMaker">Yii2 Quiz iSpring</a> enhance LMS capabilities, specifically focusing on integrating iSpring QuizMaker, a robust tool designed to create interactive quizzes and assessments. iSpring QuizMaker is widely used for creating various types of quizzes (e.g., multiple-choice, drag-and-drop, true/false) and is already embedded within many LMS platforms.
+However, by incorporating <a href="https://daraspace.com/article/4?title=Yii2+Quiz+iSpring+%3A+Enhancing+LMS%2C+Bridging+Data-Driven+Insights+with+iSpring+QuizMaker">Yii2 Quiz iSpring</a> with iSpring QuizMaker, the platform takes student assessment to the next level.
 </p>

 <p>